No one does beer delivery in the bay area like Office Libations.

 The strains of yeast used in fermenting lager beer tend to ferment at a lower temperature.
 They’re more fragile than those used in producing ales and so they are not as tolerant to alcohol.

-They also don’t grow as quickly and that’s why you won’t see foam on the surface so they’ll sink to the bottom.
+They also don’t grow as quickly and that’s why you won’t see foam on the surface.

 This affects the beer in several ways.